EstebanMendez01/online-portfolio/src/projects/second-project.md

 ---
-title: Another NPM Package
+title: ScientificCalculator
 emoji: 💾
 metaDescription: This is a sample meta description.
 If one is not present in your page/project's front matter, the default metadata.desciption will be used instead.
 date: 2019-01-01T00:00:00.000Z
-summary: This is an NPM package I made
+summary: This is a Scientific Calculator that I made
 tags:
-  - javascript
-  - node
+  - C
 ---

 ### Task